louis-mudrack/simple-framework/README.md

 - **Mailing System**: Integrated mailing system for contact forms.
 - **Notifications**: Widely usable JS Notifications to display on your website.
 - **LazyLoad**: A custom LazyLoad for images and iframes.
-- **Animations**: AOS like animations based on the LazyLoad to make it lightweight.
+- **Animations**: AOS-like animations based on the LazyLoad to make it lightweight.
 - **Helper Classes**: Many more CSS based helper classes for faster workflow.

 ## Getting Started